Showing 1 - 1 OF 1

 All volunteer coaches receive a national certification through the National Youth Sports Coaches Association.
 Background checks are conducted on all volunteers.
 Playing rules, equipment, and playing fields/areas are scaled to maximize safety and performance.
 The Youth Sports director, all coaches, and all umpires are responsible for ensuring the safety of equipment and playing fields prior to each game and practice.
 All coaches must complete CPR and First Aid training.

 Eligibility - All children are required to have a physical exam and a current immunizations record on file to include the annual flu shot.
+Parents may request a religious waiver for vaccines.
 A physical exam must be completed within one year of the start of the season in order to be accepted.
 All required documentation for Child and Youth Services must also be completed as well as an active youth membership.

 If you would like to volunteer to be part of this year's program, please contact the Sports Director or Staff at 907-552-5308.
 Volunteers will receive discounts on their child's registration.